mcvm-launcher/mcvm/docs/Package.md

 ```

 - `package-id`: The ID of the package.
-- `version`: The package version known by the repository.
 - `url`: The URL to the `package.pkg.txt` file.
 - `content_type`: What type of package this is.
 Defaults to `"script"`.